easy-swoole/doc-3.7/En/Introduction/docker.md

 ```
 docker run -ti -p 9501:9501 easyswoole/easyswoole3
 ```
 The default working directory is: ***/easyswoole***.
-When the above command is started, it automatically enters the working directory, executes php easyswoole start, and the browser accesses ***http://127.0.0.1:9501/***
+When the above command is started, it automatically enters the working directory, executes php easyswoole.php start, and the browser accesses ***http://127.0.0.1:9501/***
 You can see the easyswoole welcome page.

 ## Docker File